FoxLisk/Pascal-Minus/README.md

     python interpreter.py my_input_file.pmc

 This is the simplest way to do things.
 The python implementation of the interpreter is very slow, so if you want to see greater performance you'll need to compile the C implementation.
-The compilations is simple:
+The compilation is simple:

     gcc -std=C99 interpreter.c -o pascalvm